-In this wide-ranging interview between two mothers who have experienced the grief of the deaths of their children, Nancy Guthrie transparently answers questions asked by Sharon Betters.
-From how to push the question “why” through the grid of God’s love and sovereignty to practical counsel for protecting marriages assaulted by grief, Nancy doesn’t flinch.
+In this wide-ranging interview between two mothers who have experienced the grief of the deaths of their children, Nancy Guthrie transparently answers questions asked by host Sharon Betters.
+Through how to answer the question “why” through the grid of God’s love and sovereignty, to practical counsel for protecting marriages assaulted by grief, Nancy doesn’t flinch.
 Nancy’s loss of two children uniquely qualifies her to offer help and hope in sorrow’s darkest night.
 No matter how shattered the heart, there is hope in the midst of grief.

 more on Nancy Guthrie

 Nancy and her husband, David, have a twenty-something son, Matt, and have had two children, a daughter, Hope, and a son, Gabriel, who were born with a rare genetic disorder called Zellweger Syndrome and each lived six months.

 Nancy offered many of the lessons she learned from this sorrowful experience in her 2002 book, Holding On to Hope: A Pathway of Suffering to the Heart of God.
 She regularly hears from readers who have been touched by the book from all around the world as the book has been translated into German, Danish, Norwegian, Korean, Chinese, Spanish and Portuguese.